Common Problems Found During Crawl Space Encapsulation

 Encapsulation preparation involves removing insulation and debris, which exposes areas that were previously hidden.
 Many moisture and structural problems develop gradually and remain undetected until these materials are removed.

-Are unexpected repairs common during encapsulation?
+Which unexpected repairs are most common during crawl space encapsulation?

 Can encapsulation continue if problems are found?